Recruitment KPIs - You cannot manage what you cannot measure

 Measuring, calibrating, and sanctioning

 In the wake of this evolution, Key Performance Indicators (KPIs) have become sort of a buzzword in the past twenty years.
-This trend is fuelled by the increasing access to data.
+This trend is fueled by the increasing access to data.
 The digitalization of work processes has enabled the measuring and timing of almost every human (inter-) action.
 The difference with Charlie Chaplin’s era is that organizations today also record other aspects than mere speed.
 Qualitative dimensions have entered the KPI sphere.
 Other measurable indicators are used not only to punish or reward productivity but also to help us work smarter and better and increase the satisfaction of all involved parties.

 KPIs & hiring: an oxymoron?